-- Check for obstruction of airway intake and exhaust. - Ensure that hot air is not being recirculated into the intake of the load bank. - Ensure ample airflow.
-See Placement diagrams in Installation section for more detail.
+- Check for obstruction of airway intake and exhaust. - Verify proper generator cooling and coolant temperature levels. - Check generator cool air intake. - Ensure ample airflow.
+See Installation section for more detail.

 III-G. HMI/PLC Comm Errors

 The High Exhaust Temp Alarm pictured above is an example of a load bank system alarm.
 This is an alarm generated by the PLC in response to some abnormal condition.